valerjanka/perf-framework/ptf-core/README.md

 3. MeasurementService
 4. Measurement
 5. Runners:
     1. SuiteRunner
     2. TestRunner
-  3. TestFlowRunner
+    3. TestThreadRunner
 6. Context:
-  1. FlowContext
+    1. SuiteContext
     2. TestContext
-  3. ThreadContext
+    3. TestThreadContext
 7. ID/Name - <SuiteID, TestID, RunID> triple is unique identification of one run:
     1. SuiteId (ex. suite1)
     2. TestId (ex.
 'CreateUser') - includes list of
-  3. RunId (ex. 'iteration', 'thread', ...)
+    3. RunId (ex. 'iteration', 'thread', 'agent', ...)
 8. Barrier - synchronized threads (configurable)
 9. ExecutionService - thread execution service.

 ## Test execution
 One test could be executed N times in K threads.
 Each execution is synchronized with other threads, so each iteration executes K same calls at one time (at one time means, as it possible to do in java API).

 ### Test API
 Each Test should extend **AbstractTest** that configured with JUnit runner API so it could be run directly from IDE.